 In this context, the USCCA provides the American public with balanced information concerning the circumstances of the Church in China through its website, its newsletter, various speaker series, and biennial national conferences.
 It runs study tours in China so that Americans can have firsthand experience of the reality of Chinese society and the Chinese Church.
 In collaboration with affiliate organizations, it is developing programs for lay ministerial training, translation of religious and devotional literature, and the provision of informational materials regarding Catholicism in China for Americans traveling there.

-This year, in particular we were able to promote networking between Catholic organizations in China and the U.S. in response to the Covid-19 pandemic.
+This year, in particular, we were able to promote networking between Catholic organizations in China and the U.S. in response to the Covid-19 pandemic.

-At present w

-Finally, we partner with Catholic publishing and social service agencies here and in China.

-e are engaged in a new effort, the Campus Ministry Ministry Outreach Initiative.
+At present we are engaged in a new effort, the Campus Ministry Outreach Initiative.
 Currently over 450,000 Chinese international students study at U.S. high schools and universities.
 In view of this reality, the China Association is working with partners to assist teachers, professors, counselors, and campus ministers better host and engage these young people to provide opportunities for deeper understanding, mutual exchange, and friendship, and ultimately, share the Gospel message to take back to China.

 We trust that the seeds of faith and friendship that we plant will, with the nurture of the Holy Spirit, bear fruit in the lives of these young people.
 It is they will go on to make a difference in China and the world in the years ahead.